 The only thing left is to stack and serve everything.
 Top a biscuit with a piece of bacon broken in half, an egg, and Hollandaise.
 When it’s gardening season I top the Hollandaise with a sprinkle of chives.

 These eggs Benedict are now a favorite of everyone in our house, and I hope you’ll try them!

 Grain-Free Eggs Benedict Recipe

 - Prepare the coconut flour biscuits and bake them according to the recipe instructions.

-- In a well oiled skillet, crack the eggs in a single layer being careful not to break the yolks.
-Cook just until yolks are barely set but still soft.
-Repeat until all eggs are cooked.
+- In a well-oiled or buttered skillet, crack the eggs in a single layer being careful not to break the yolks.

-- Top with a spoonful of hollandaise sauce.
+- Top with one egg, cheese if using, two half-slices of bacon, and a spoonful of hollandaise sauce.

 - Serve immediately.